-6.3.4 To develop asset management plans.
+- 6.3.4 To develop asset management plans. - 6.3.5 Ensure accountability of budget managers for capital spend under their control.

-6.3.5 To prepare a financial strategy for consideration and approval by the Police and Crime Commissioner in consultation with the Chief Constable and having due regard to the issues set out in 5.1.3.
+6.3.6 To prepare a financial strategy for consideration and approval by the Police and Crime Commissioner in consultation with the Chief Constable and having due regard to the issues set out in 5.1.3.

-- 6.3.6 To approve the asset management strategy. - 6.3.7 To approve the annual capital budget and medium term capital programme and how it is to be financed.
+6.3.7 To approve the asset management strategy.

+6.3.8 To approve the annual capital budget and medium term capital programme and how it is to be financed.